Electric Bus Sets Record With 1,101-Mile Trip On a Single Charge - Slashdot

 Sherman Williams has decided to raise the ante.
 It is going to release a video of the 200 gallons of paint drying.

-It seems really impressive until (Score:3)
+It seems really impressive until (Score:4, Funny)

 you realize it's in binary

-idling and braking (Score:2)
+idling and braking (Score:3)

 Electric buses are not particularly better than diesels on non-stop trips but have a great advantage in stop-and-go driving, so the summary is kind of odd how it plays those advantages up and down the other way around.
 I guess the point is that electrics are catching up on range now also.

 With conventional busses, every stop to pick up or drop off passengers means more brake wear.
 Brakes are ablative and a big maintenance expense.
-Also, the bus is always idling and consuming fuel whether it is moving or n
+Also, the bus is always idling and consuming fuel whether it is moving or not in stop-and-go traffic.
+In comparison, Electric buses use regenerative breaking and do not idle, advantages over diesels which increase with more frequent stops to pickup/drop off passengers and at intersections in the city.
+Neither of those special advantages come into play in one long, straight, uninterrupted drive; it's the comparison which shows the diesel bus at its relative best.

+So busses are a special case which make electrics especially advantageous.
+In fact, projections are that for shuttle busses at airports, which drive short cyclical routes, even super capacitors would be practical; Because the route is a short cycle, even with a low charge capacity, the bus passes the charger before the capacitor depletes.
+Charging is almost instant and can occur when the vehicle is otherwise stopped at the terminal to drop off/pickup passengers, adding no additional delay.
+Also, the number of charger cycles of a super capacitor is much higher than a lithium battery.